n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 By design, the application requests a page on the Internet that we specify and searches it for a string.
 What if we use a domain under our control and include the flag value in the URL?
 Something like `http://attacker.hax/<flag>`.

 There's a project called [RequestBin](https://github.com/Runscope/requestbin) that provides you a tokenized URL and access to a panel which shows all requests made to that URL.
-Unforunately "the" RequestBin has been taken offline due to abuse, but if you Google you can find another one that's up or host your own.
+Unfortunately "the" RequestBin has been taken offline due to abuse, but if you Google you can find another one that's up or host your own.

 For the moment I'll use [https://requestbin.fullcontact.com/](https://requestbin.fullcontact.com/).
 My bin URL is `http://requestbin.fullcontact.com/1m06f111`